-HTC One max official with 5.9-inch 1080p display, fingerprint scanner and Sense 5.5Alex Wagner - Deputy Managing Editor, News Desk
+HTC One max official with 5.9-inch 1080p display, fingerprint scanner and Sense 5.5Alex Wagner - Editorial Director of News and Content

 It's finally here, folks.
 After leaking out seemingly at least once a week for the past couple of months, the HTC One max made its official debut this morning.
 On the front of this large device is a 5.9-inch 1080p display, which is quite a bit larger than the 4.7-inch and 4.3-inch screens found on the One max's siblings, the One and One mini.
 There's also a 2.1-megapixel camera and front-facing BoomSound speakers, and around back is HTC's 4-megapixel UltraPixel camera that's lost the optical image stabilization found on the original One.